Automate multilingual CX in 5 steps ⟶

 CEO Curtis Matlock shares Proto’s blueprint for inclusive customer experience automation in the year ahead.
-Proto is an AICX vendor for enterprise and government contact centres in the emerging world.
+Proto is an AICX vendor for business and government contact centres in the emerging world.

 While the AI customer experience industry is surging, many consumers are falling behind.
 Consider this contrast: vaccines will be offering citizens relief from the daily danger of COVID-19, but the longer-term societal impacts of the pandemic will continue to crush the most vulnerable.
 Some examples: